 Is the camp nut-free or nut sensitive?
 Are antihistamines available?
 Nearest hospital?

 How does your camp’s kitchen staff prepare for food allergies?

 We prepare food sensitive meals in a sanitized and separate environment away from allergens.

 Have camp kitchens changed in recent years with the prevalence of more food allergies?

 The presence of more food allergies has created the need for a highly aware staff with specialized training in food preparation.
 Also, more allergy sensitive meals are prepared daily for campers and staff with special dietary needs.

 Has there ever been an emergency at camp?
 How are you prepared if something happens?

-No emergencies at camp this year.
-Epi-pens are available at the waterfront, outdoor adventure, dining hall, health center, and main office.
+We were lucky and fortunate to have no allergen-emergencies at camp this year.
+Epi-pens and AEDs are available at the waterfront, outdoor adventure, dining hall, health center, and main office.
 If a child brings an Epi-pen, our cabin leader carries them with them.

 What accommodations and preparations should parents make / send to camp with their child to protect them without being overcautious?

 Epi-pen if prescribed, list of symptoms that appear when one comes into contact with an allergen.
 Steps for treatment recommended by Doctor.
 Parents must have confidence in Camp Directors and medical staff at camp that they will take care of their child.